◊ WHO THIS IS FOR ◊

 movmt with Luke Liem – WAY HARD

-As with all Movement U classes they’ve designed MOVMT to be scalable, so there’s no real need to be intimidated (but, like, we’d understand if you are).
+As with all Movement U classes they’ve designed MOVMT to be scalable, so there’s no need to be intimidated.
 After a warm up series we used resistance bands, medicine balls, and weights to hit EVERY SINGLE muscle group.
-You get to choose your own weights and resistance bands but err on the side of caution choosing the easiest because, like he did to me, Luke might call you out on your $h!t and toss a thicker one – thanks for that!
-Being a little un-coordinated at best, I expected to be flailing around like a deer in the headlights but the class was surprisingly easily to follow along with.
+You get to choose your own weights and resistance bands and the class was easily to follow along with.
 The energy for the entire 45 minutes was next level, right down to the very last mountain climber.

 The high intensity MOVMT class is a shorter (45 minutes) and more advanced alternative to HIIT.
-Both are intended to get you moving in every direction and offer way more than your average Joe gym sesh.
-The soundtrack had my bones rattling from the very minute I stepped foot in the studio, and kept the crew vibing HIGH through the entire class.
+Both are intended to get you moving in every direction and offer more than your average Joe gym sesh.
+The soundtrack had my bones rattling from the minute I stepped into the studio, but kept the crew vibing HIGH through the entire class.
 They play the music LOUD.
-At first it was a little unsettling (or maybe that was nerves…) but within a few minutes I was digging it and realized after that it’s probably what got me through the class.
+At first it was a little unsettling, but within a few minutes I was digging it and realized after that it’s probably what got me through the class.

 SPIN with keana borras – Hard

 I took the Friday noon SPIN class and it. was. busy.
-Before entering the dark spin room I was given clip-in shoes at the front desk and a sweat towel was waiting graciously for me on my bike.
-Many people had actually “reserved” their bikes by putting their shoes on the handle bars – which was new etiquette for me and I was surprised by the number of people that actually CHOSE to be in the first row.
-The dark spin room is set up like most spin classes with the instructor on a podium front and centre, and a row in front and flanking the instructor on either side.
-The high energied Keana was flying around the room before class offering anyone assistance to set up their bikes properly, and right on-time, at noon sharp, Keana got into it.
+I was given clip-in shoes at the front desk and a sweat towel was waiting on my bike.
+Many people “reserved” their bikes by putting their shoes on the handle bars – which was new etiquette for me, and I was surprised by the number of people that actually CHOSE to be in the first row.
+The dark spin room is set up like most spin classes with the instructor on a podium front and centre.
+The high energied Keana flew around the room before class offering assistance to set up bikes properly, and then right at noon sharp, Keana got into it.

-The ever-changing firework neon lights made the class particularly fun and the music was loud.
-Keana’s playlist included everything from Skrillex, to Fetty Wap, a bit of Chance the Rapper, and some Big Sean sprinkled in.
-There’s no doubt that music in general plays a big role at MU.
-The class included a lot of hills and long rides, a short weight section on the bike, and some upper body choreography, namely dips and pumps.
-There were a few moments to hover, and one or two times that we did the “4 corners” but overall there wasn’t a huge stress on choreography, and many in the room decided against it entirely.
+The ever-changing firework lights made the class fun and the music was loud.
+Keana’s playlist included everything from Skrillex, to Fetty Wap, Chance the Rapper, and some Big Sean sprinkled in.
+The class included a lot of hills and long rides and a short arm/weight section.
+There were a few hovers, “4 corners”, dips and pumps, but overall there wasn’t a huge focus on choreography, and many in the room decided against it entirely.
 Keana encouraged us to ride together to the beat and her playlist made it easy, often with songs that weren’t to slow and weren’t too fast, but just right – which is a good analogy for the difficulty level of the class.
 And since we’re talking music again, the final ride was to a kpop song called “ah-ah” by Teen Top.
 Look it up.
 People laughed, many scoffed, but EVERYBODY was feelin’ it by the end.

 And that’s that!
 Click here to visit Movement U for yourself and book in for a class!